vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/vssue.md

 $vssue-breakpoint-mobile ?= $MQMobile
 ```

-To override them, just set them in your `palette.styl`:
+Set these variables in your `palette.styl` to override them:

 ```stylus
 // .vuepress/styles/palette.styl